 Whether you are new to Covering the Corner or have been around for a while but still have no idea what is going on, you are currently in the right place.
-Everything you need to know about Covering the Corner, from the people to the rules, to the Cleveland memes, to all the links you need to keep bookmarked, can be found somewhere in this post.
+Everything you need to know about Covering the Corner, from the people to the rules, to the Guardians memes, to all the links you need to keep bookmarked, can be found somewhere in this post.

 People of Covering the Corner